jymsuper/SpeakerRecognition_tutorial/README.md

 #### 4. Change other options
 - Be aware that all the settings are set to the small dataset as the training set in this tutorial is very small.
-- According to your dataset, you can make the model wider (increase the number of channels) and longer (change to the ResNet-34) or increase the number of input frames ('NUM_WIN_SIZE' in configure.py)
+- According to your dataset, you can make the model wider (increase the number of channels) and longer (change to the ResNet-34) or increase the number of input frames ('NUM_WIN_SIZE' in configure.py).
+- More advanced loss function or pooling method (attentive pooling...) also can be used (not implemented here).

 ## Author
 Youngmoon Jung (dudans@kaist.ac.kr) at KAIST, South Korea